survivejs/react-book/manuscript/04_implementing_notes.md

 -1
 ```

 T> [es5-shim](https://www.npmjs.com/package/es5-shim), [es6-shim](https://www.npmjs.com/package/es6-shim) and [es7-shim](https://www.npmjs.com/package/es7-shim) are good alternatives to `core-js`.
 At the moment they don't allow you to import the exact shims you need in a granular way.
-That said using a whole library at once can be worth the convenience.
+That said, using a whole library at once can be worth the convenience.

 We also need to attach the polyfill to our application.